marlia92/PFA-component-starter/src/component-library/content/components/wrappers/accordion/examples/single-open.md

   singleOpen: true

   items:
+    - _component: wrappers/accordion/accordion-item
-    - title: What do I get?
+      title: What do I get?
       contentBlocks:
         - _component: "typography/rich-text"
           text: |-
             You get access to basic features to help you get started quickly.
+    - _component: wrappers/accordion/accordion-item
-    - title: Is it easy to use?
+      title: Is it easy to use?
       contentBlocks:
         - _component: "typography/rich-text"
           text: |-
             Yes, everything is designed to be simple and straightforward.
+    - _component: wrappers/accordion/accordion-item
-    - title: Can I use it with others?
+      title: Can I use it with others?
       contentBlocks:
         - _component: "typography/rich-text"
           text: |-